-Discovery under Section 1782 includes both deposition testimony and document production.62 It may be obtained by first filing an application and supporting memorandum and affidavit with the federal district court (or courts) where the subjects of the discovery are located.
-If the application is granted, the applicant may serve requests for documents and depositions.
-A federal district court may allow broad discovery and the fact that such discovery may be broader than the discovery authorised by the foreign forum - or may not be admissible evidence in the foreign forum - is typically not relevant.
-The ultimate decision whether to order discovery is within the discretion of the federal district court.63 iii Seizure of assets or proceeds of fraud in support of the victim of fraud In contrast to their broad authority to order discovery, United States courts have a more limited ability to secure assets or proceeds of fraud in aid of a foreign proceeding.
+discovery may be broader than the discovery authorised by the foreign forum - or may not be admissible evidence in the foreign forum - is typically not relevant.
+The ultimate decision whether to order discovery is within the discretion of the federal district court.68 iii Seizure of assets or proceeds of fraud in support of the victim of fraud In contrast to their broad authority to order discovery, United States' courts have a more limited ability to secure assets or proceeds of fraud in aid of a foreign proceeding.
 If a defendant is subject to personal jurisdiction, prejudgment remedies will then be available in support of the litigation.
 However, it is not always clear whether an attachment may be issued in aid of a foreign lawsuit.
 Some state attachment statutes can be read to permit this, but the case law on this issue is not well developed.
-In the context of arbitration, by contrast, some states explicitly allow attachments in aid of foreign arbitrations, New York being one of them.64 In the matter of Mobil Cerro Negro Ltd v.
-PDVSA Cerro Negro SA, for example, the claimant, a subsidiary of ExxonMobil, successfully obtained a pre-award attachment of more than \$300 million in New York bank accounts, pending resolution of an arbitration before the International Chamber of Commerce seeking compensation from the government of Venezuela and its state-owned oil company for the illegal expropriation of the claimant's interest in a joint venture to exploit oil reserves in Venezuela's Orinoco Belt.65 This is but one example of the willingness of US courts to freeze assets in aid of arbitration. iv Enforcement of judgments granted abroad in relation to fraud claims US courts take a liberal approach in recognising and enforcing foreign judgments.
+In the context of arbitration, by contrast, some states explicitly allow attachments in aid of foreign arbitrations, New York being one of them.69 In the matter of Mobil Cerro Negro Ltd v.
+PDVSA Cerro Negro SA, for example, the claimant, a subsidiary of ExxonMobil, successfully obtained a pre-award attachment of more than US\$300 million in New York bank accounts, pending resolution of an arbitration before the International Chamber of Commerce seeking compensation from the government of Venezuela and its state-owned oil company for the illegal expropriation of the claimant's interest in a joint venture to exploit oil reserves in Venezuela's Orinoco Belt.70 This is just one example of the willingness of US courts to freeze assets in aid of arbitration. iv Enforcement of judgments granted abroad in relation to fraud claims US courts take a liberal approach in recognising and enforcing foreign judgments.
 The judgment debtor, however, does have some ability to challenge a foreign judgment.
-Recognition and enforcement of foreign judgments is a matter of comity and is governed by state law.
+Recognition and enforcement of foreign judgments is a matter of comity, and is governed by state law.
 Some states have codified the process, generally following some version of the Uniform Enforcement of Foreign Judgments Act.
 Others rely on the common law, which is described in Hilton v.
-Guyot,66 and the Restatement of Foreign Relations Law Sections 481 and 482.
-62 See Intel Corp, 542 US at 249.
+Guyot,71 and the Restatement of Foreign Relations Law Sections 481 and 482.
+Ordinarily, the foreign judgment to be recognised originates from a civil proceeding, but it also may be possible for foreign criminal court judgments to be recognised and enforced to the extent they award compensation for actual damages suffered.
+In a matter of first impression, one New York appellate court held that 'the courts of this state must recognize a foreign country judgment issued by a [Czech] criminal court awarding a sum of money as compensation for damages sustained by the victim of a fraudulent scheme'.72 The 68 Id. at 265.